ATNF/askapsoft/Code/Doc/user/current/doc/analysis/extraction.rst

 The cubelet size is taken from the outer dimensions of the detected object, and can be padded by a certain number of pixels in the spatial and spectral directions.
 To specify the padding amount, use the **padSize** parameter, giving a vector with two elements.
 The first is the pad size used in the spatial direction, the second is for the spectral direction.
 If only one value is given it is applied to both directions.

 The input data need not be a cube, of course - it is possible to run this on a continuum image and it will work in the same way.

-As above, the output cubes are created in *CASA format*.

 Parameters for cubelet extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~